 - Understand the role of genetics in cancer

 - Have an appreciation for the role of the genetic counsellor in the context of the multidisciplinary approach to clinical genetic health care

-- Understand the principles of the legal and professional duties and responsibilities of genetic healthcare providers as health professionals and members of a health care team
+- Understand the principles of the legal and professional duties and responsibilities of genetic healthcare providers as health professionals

 - Have an appreciation for the approaches to treatment for specific genetic disorders